-Upon arrival into Cameroon (Douala International Airport) volunteers will be collected by a representative of the local project team and transported to their assigned accommodation where they will join a short welcome session.
-On Monday, volunteers attend the full orientation session where a representative from the local team will fill you in on local and regional customs, traveling, rules and recommendations, and of course, what to expect from your volunteering experience in Cameroon.
+Upon arrival into Rabat-Sale airport volunteers will be collected by a representative of the local project team and transported to the volunteer house accommodation where they will join a full orientation session where a representative from the local team will fill you in on local and regional customs, traveling, rules and recommendations, and of course, what to expect from your volunteering experience in Morocco.
 This is a great opportunity to get to know your hosts, meet your fellow volunteers, and ask any last questions you may have.

-- Arrival/Departure Airport: Douala International Airport, Douala, Cameroon (Code: DLA)
+- Arrival/Departure Airport: Rabat-Sale International Airport, Sale, Morocco (CODE: RBA)